 Clients of ages 3-79 years of diverse ethnicity and culture;

-Culturally diverse clients; Caucasians, Blacks and Hispanics;
+Culturally diverse clients; Caucasians, Blacks, Hispanics and Asians;

-Immigrant and Refugees: As an immigrant with multicultural training, Dr. Okose understands her clients issues from their cultural perspectives.
+Global Reach/Immigrant and Refugees: As an immigrant with multicultural training, Dr. Okose understands her clients issues from their cultural perspectives.
 She also has a broad clinical experience with immigrants and refugees from Mexico, the Caribbean, El Salvador, Cuba, Brazil, Haiti, Somalia, Liberia, Eretria, Ethiopia, Nigeria, Cameroon, Ghana,……

 Areas of focus